JMB-Scripts/Michaelis-Menten/README.md

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/6a0fb587-aeca-413e-8bff-27b5c9d5aee4" />

-7. Click on "Reset " to clear all the fields and reset checked checboxes.
+7. Click on "Reset " to clear all the fields and reset checked checboxes, and start over.

 9. Click on "Quit" to quit